StrawhatRA/Amazon_Web_Scraper/README.md

 into a spreadsheet.

 ## Driver:
-To change it please download the following:
+To change driver please download one of the following:
 Chrome: https://chromedriver.chromium.org/downloads
 Edge: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
 Safari: https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari